thm-msror/DSAI3202_Parallel_Lab1/README.md

 2. **Multiprocessing:** Each process in multiprocessing runs in its own memory space, which bypasses the GIL and allows full parallelism on multiple CPU cores.

 ---
+## Lab 3: Part 2 -  Enhance the training of a Machine Learning Model
+---
+#### Serial Search:

+-   Generates all possible combinations of hyperparameters (`n_estimators`, `max_features`, `max_depth`).
+-   Iterates through each combination sequentially.

+    For each combination:

+    -   Trains a Random Forest model with the current hyperparameters.
+    -   Evaluates the model using RMSE.
+    -   Keeps track of the best-performing model (lowest RMSE).
+    -   Returns the best hyperparameters and corresponding RMSE.

+#### Thread Search and Process Search

+-   Generates all possible combinations of hyperparameters.
+-   Divides these combinations into chunks (21 combinations per chunk for 6 threads).
+-   Creates multiple threads/processes(6 in your case).

+    Each thread/process:

+    -   Processes its assigned chunk of hyperparameter combinations.

+        For each combination in its chunk:

+        -   Trains a Random Forest model.
+        -   Evaluates the model using RMSE.
+        -   Puts results into a shared queue.

+-   Main thread/process waits for all worker threads/processes to complete.
+-   Collects results from the queue and determines the best hyperparameters.